omnetpp/docs.omnetpp.org/docs/articles/zero-conf-parsim.md

 represented by one where the source is the set of M1 and M2.
 This can be done similarly when the source is the same and the destinations are different but the delay is still the same.
-If a set contains all modules within a compound module (i.e. the complete module hierarchy) then it can be simply represented by the compound module.
+If a set contains all modules within a compound module (i.e. the complete module hierarchy), then it can be simply represented by the compound module.

-In an INET simulation, most modules inside a network node are connected with each other via 0 delay connections and C++ method calls.
-Thus the above method should naturally lead to a data structure where the connections between network nodes have separate rows and they use the connection delay between the network nodes.
-Please note that INET allows combining its modules in many different ways, so it's not necessarily this trivial.
+In an INET simulation, most modules inside a network node are connected with each other via zero-delay connections and C++ method calls.
+Thus, the above method should naturally lead to a data structure where the connections between network nodes have separate rows and they use the connection delay between the network nodes.
+Please note that INET allows combining its modules in many different ways, so it is not necessarily so trivial.
 For example, sub-networks can be represented as extra compound module levels, etc.

 Another important optimization opportunity is to use the fact that most